Probing Anharmonic and Heterogeneous Carrier Dynamics Across Sublattice Melting in a Minimal Model Superionic Conductor: Introduction

 To place these observations in context, \emph{sublattice melting} \cite{Hainovsky1995, LinPRE2020, WelchJEM1975, BoyceSSC1977a, BoyceSSC1977b, IshiiJPSJ1998} refers to a state in which the mobile ionic network becomes dynamically disordered while the host framework remains crystalline, enabling liquid-like conductivity without structural collapse.
 Early mean-field models \cite{WelchJEM1975} attributed this transition to a balance between defect formation energy and configurational entropy, predicting disorder within one ionic sublattice prior to complete melting.
 However, their defect-based mean-field framework precludes access to real-space ion dynamics, spatial correlations, and anharmonic lattice effects central to superionic transport.
 Experimental studies on CuI provided early dynamical evidence for sublattice melting: NMR measurements showed anomalously enhanced relaxation near the superionic transition, consistent with a molten copper sublattice within an ordered iodide framework \cite{BoyceSSC1977a, BoyceSSC1977b}.
 Subsequent theoretical treatments \cite{Hainovsky1995} described the precursor defect proliferation using a cube-root dependence of the defect chemical potential, reproducing the premelting characteristics observed in AgI and PbF$_2$.
 More recently, analogous phenomena have been realized in asymmetric colloidal crystals \cite{LinPRE2020}, where smaller charged particles delocalize within a crystalline matrix of larger oppositely charged spheres, and in ultrasmall copper selenide clusters exhibiting liquid-like cationic sublattices even at ambient temperature \cite{WhiteNatComm2017}.
 Complementary experimental studies have since directly visualized this selective sublattice melting \cite{DingNatPhys2025}, reaffirming its universality in ion-conducting solids.
 Despite these advances, the microscopic origin of such selective disorder remains poorly understood, as most existing descriptions rely on mean-field or defect-based frameworks that neglect correlated particle motion and its feedback on the lattice vibrational landscape.
+An instructive analogy is provided by colloidal Wigner crystals, where crystalline order is maintained despite large-amplitude particle fluctuations due to significant configurational entropy \cite{SprakelPRL2017}, highlighting the role of anharmonic dynamics within an ordered framework.